Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 #### Handling in-app message universal links on iOS

-Universal links are available for iOS 9.0 devices or later.
-They can be used to redirect to specific areas of your app if it is installed or redirect to your app's website if it isn't.
-For more information, see [Allowing Apps and Websites to Link to Your Content](https://developer.apple.com/documentation/uikit/inter-process_communication/allowing_apps_and_websites_to_link_to_your_content).
-Universal links are typically used from outside your installed app, for example, from a link present on a website or a link included in an email message. iOS will not open a universal link if it determines that the link is being opened from within the app it links to.
-For more information on this limitation, see the section titled "_Preparing Your App to Handle Universal Links_" at [Support Universal Links](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12-SW2).
+Universal links are available for devices on iOS 9.0 or later.
+They can be used to redirect to specific areas of your app if the app is installed or redirect to your app's website if the app isn't installed.
+For more information, see the guide on [allowing apps and websites to link to your content](https://developer.apple.com/documentation/xcode/allowing-apps-and-websites-to-link-to-your-content).

+Universal links are typically used from outside your installed app.
+For example, a universal link would be used from a link present on a website or a link included in an email message. iOS will **not** open a universal link if it determines that the link is being opened from within the app it links to.
+For more information on this limitation, see the "Preparing Your App to Handle Universal Links" section within the documentation on [supporting universal links](https://developer.apple.com/library/archive/documentation/General/Conceptual/AppSearch/UniversalLinks.html#//apple_ref/doc/uid/TP40016308-CH12-SW2).
 If a universal link is included as a Campaign clickthrough destination, the link must be handled by the app developer in a similar fashion as a deep link.
-More information can be seen at [Handling alert or fullscreen notification deep links on iOS](./#Handling%20alert%20or%20fullscreen%20notification%20deep%20links%20on%20iOS) and [Handling local or push notification deep links on iOS](./#Handling%20local%20or%20push%20notification%20deep%20links%20on%20iOS).
+More information can be seen in the [handling alert or fullscreen notification deep links on iOS](#handling-alert-or-fullscreen-notification-deep-links-on-ios) and [handling local or push notification deep links on iOS](#handling-local-or-push-notification-deep-links-on-ios) sections.
 {% endtab %}
 {% endtabs %}

 ### Customizing the frequency of registration requests sent to Campaign

-The frequency of registration requests sent to Campaign are reduced starting with Campaign Standard Android extension 1.0.7 and iOS extension 1.0.6.
-The default registration delay is 7 days since the last successful registration.
+The frequency of registration requests sent to Campaign are reduced starting with Campaign Standard Android extension version 1.0.7 and iOS extension version 1.0.6.
+The default registration delay is seven days since the last successful registration.
 This registration delay can be configured to provide more flexibility on when to send a registration request.

 {% hint style="danger" %}
 The configuration setting to pause registration requests is provided for specific use cases only.
-The use of this configuration setting should be avoided when possible.
+The use of this configuration setting should be **avoided** when possible.
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}
-#### Example
+#### Java

+**Example**

 ```java
 MobileCore.updateConfiguration(new HashMap<String, Object>() {